-To check if you qualify, work through the flowchart below.
+To check if you qualify, work through the flowchart on the next page.

 Terms we use

 Provisional tax - this is tax paid in instalments during the year, based on what you expect your income to be, or what it was last year.